Cccccccloud/latent-ode-generation/README.md

 ```

 ### 3. Our Model: Latent ODE Pipeline
 Train our custom Latent ODE RNN model and generate the corresponding data.
-The final output will be `ODE_Generated_Cells_Fixed.csv`.
+The final output will be `ODE_Generated_Cells.csv`.

 ```bash
 # Step 3.1: Train our Model